BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 First step in locating is to make the reproduction procedure as short as possible to reduce the search domain (haystack).
 We decompose our system and/or our procedure in chunks (functions, libraries, steps, etc..) in smaller haystacks and remove unnecessary steps, but keep reproducing the same (or similar) failure.
-(Breadth-first search).
+For you graph-lovers out there, you will recognize it as a Breadth-first search.

 After doing this we should update our notes describing our smaller haystack.